 In the 16th Century Jesuit missionaries brought coffee plants to the volcanic soils of the Colombian Andean slopes.
 Now in the Sierra Nevada de Santa Marta, the Anei indigenous tribes, grow this mild Arabica coffee in sustainable environments at high altitudes.
 This association of small farmer producers, was founded in 1996 with the purpose of structuring organic farming programs, while preserving the indigenous culture and environment.

 Through Fairtrade and conservation of natural resources, they have improved their living conditions and ancestral heritage.
-They asked Mother Nature permission to harvest, now it’s yours to enjoy
+They asked Mother Nature permission to harvest, now this delicious organic Colombian coffee is yours to enjoy

 Set in the lush northern mountains of Sierra de Nevada in Santa Marta, the people of ANEI Fair-trade Coop have a unique philosophy based on the indigenous and reclusive Mamos culture.